What you need to know...

 ‘Archaeological Evaluation’

-Archaeological evaluation involves digging trial trenches to sample a site to determine whether archaeological remains are present and, if so, to assess their character, extent, date, condition and potential importance.
 The evaluation will aim to determine, as far as is practicable and without compromising the integrity of important archaeological deposits, the full sequence of past events at the site, including information on the ‘natural’ substrate and soil conditions.
+Click here to download PDF

 ‘Strip, Map and Sample’

 This means removing the topsoil or overburden by machine and mapping any archaeology that is revealed.
 This allows us to establish a phased plan of the chronology of the exposed archaeology and to excavate key features to an agreed excavation sampling strategy.
+Click here to download PDF

 ‘Watching Brief’